grelade/fruitfly/prepare/README.md

 ./make_raw_orderings_all_cx.sh
 ./fix_raw_orderings_all_cx.sh
 ```
-Note that **FB** was run individually as it took 10 hours at threshold 1 and 3 hours at threshold 10.
+Note that **FB** was run separately as it took 10 hours at threshold 1 and 3 hours at threshold 10.